LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

   --sync                Synchronize after each queue submission with vkQueueWaitIdle.
   --remove-unsupported  Remove unsupported extensions and features from instance
                         and device creation parameters.
-  --gpu <index>         Use the specified device for replay, where index
-                        is the zero-based index to the array of physical devices returned by vkEnumeratePhysicalDevices.
-Replay may fail
-                        if the specified device is not compatible with the original capture devices.
   -m <mode>             Enable memory translation for replay on GPUs with memory
                         types that are not compatible with the capture GPU's memory types.
 Available modes are: